2025_AATE Logo IDK

 Appendix A: Timeline

 Should clearly identify a progressive timeline (including specific dates) for completion of the project.
 At the time of submission, the timeline should clearly show that the study has NOT already started (i.e. data collection begun).
-The only exception is that the IRB process may have been initiated, but no subject recruitment or actual data collection should be underway.
+The only exception is that the IRB process may have been initiated, but no subject recruitment or actual data collection

 Appendix B: Additional Materials